obonyojimmy/product-docs/doc/source/api_library/system_api/DrugBank/index.rst

 **Required**

-* Allele Name
+* Drug ID or Drug Name

 **Data Outputs**
 @@@@@@@@@@@@@@@@

-**Required**
+**Step 1**
+Look up rsIDs from the Defining Change(s) filed of the "Pharmacology - pharmacogenomic effects" category.
+The rsID will be compared with the rsIDs from the individual patient to determine if he/she has the variant of interest.

+**Step 2**
+If the rsID is found, retrieve the following fields from the "Pharmacology - pharmacogenomic effects" category associated with that rsID:

+* Type(s): information about the pharmacogenomic effect, for example ADR = adverse drug reaction, Inferred = inferred from literature, etc.
+* Description: the description of the pharmacogenomic effect
+* Groups: the group the pharmacogenomic effect belongs to e.g. "slow acetylators"

+Additionally, retrieve the following fields from the "Drug Identification" category:

+* Groups: approved status of the drug
+* Description
+* Clinical Trials: necessary if the Groups statis is "investigational" or "experimental" so we should include this

+Finally, retrieve the following fields from the "Interactions" category:

+* Drug
+* Interaction

+**Additional Notes**

-* For full list of drugs, search for Alleles and extract Pharmacogenomic Effects/ADRs (field name).
+For full list of drugs, search for Alleles and extract Pharmacogenomic Effects/ADRs (field name).
 For dosing and pharmacokinetics (metabolizer status), we will need to go to Uniprot or PharmGKB.

-**Available but not used**

-* TBD